wangdi4/llvm/llvm/docs/Intel/Analysis/Intel_OptVLS.rst

      the loaded data, and final gather results, and edges between loaded and gather results show which loaded elements contribute to which gather results.

+     This initial graph represents doing all rearrangement in 1 logic operation for each gather result.
+In most cases, no single instruction exists that can do such logical operations.
+It is the responsibility of genShuffles() to expand the graph, breaking such complex logical operations into multiple simpler logical operations for which instructions exist.
+The rest of the content talks about how genShuffles() does this graph expansion that results in efficient and legal rearrangement instruction sequences.

      This is how the initial graph looks like coming out of the load-generator for the above example, load-nodes:{V2, V3}, gather-nodes{V0, V1}: